Start a New Society

 It is compulsory for the President, Secretary and Treasurer to attend, but other members are welcome too.

 Step 3: Submit the Promotion Form

-Once you have met with the Societies Development Coordinator and have finalised your Constitution, you will then need to submit a completed Promotion Form so that your Society can be promoted in different media to both prospective and current students.
+Once you have met with the Societies Development Coordinator and finalised your Constitution, you will then need to submit a completed Promotion Form so that your Society can be promoted in different media to both prospective and current students.

-Be ratified at a Societies Development Committee meeting.
-Here students on the committee discuss issues within Societies and approve new societies.
-The President needs to introduce the Society and why they should be allowed to affiliate to the Students' Union.
+Here, students on the committee discuss issues within Societies and approve new Societies.
+The President needs to introduce the Society and explain why they should be allowed to affiliate to the Students' Union.
 Other Committee Members are welcome to attend.

-You are always welcome to visit the Societies Office and ask any questions you might have or discuss ideas.
-We are located on the ground floor of Park Students' Union or you can get in touch by emailing firstname.lastname@example.org
+You are always welcome to visit the Engine Shed on Waterside Campus, and ask any questions you might have or discuss ideas.
+You can also get in touch by emailing [email protected].